 Furnish people with the facts and a more enlightened population will emerge.
-QROPS (qualifying recognised overseas pension schemes) were introduced in 2006 as part of a major overhaul of Britain’s pension framework, in order to comply with an EU directive that pensions be free to move across Europe’s borders.
+QROPS (qualifying recognised overseas pension schemes) was introduced in 2006 as part of a major overhaul of Britain’s pension framework, in order to comply with an EU directive that pensions be free to move across Europe’s borders.
 They have become extremely popular over the past seven years for individuals who relocate from the UK to counties such as France, Spain and Australia.
 During 2012, the use of QROPS by UK citizens retiring abroad came under the spotlight.
 For some time HMRC had been unhappy with the popularity of QROPS and the territories that were hosting them, which the Revenue suspected were used by some for tax avoidance.

 Parking your pension in places where the sun shines may seem an attractive proposition.
 It can also be a huge mistake if the location turns out to be a ‘black hole’ in terms of being able to access the funds without complications.
 Given the UK Government’s publicly-stated vows to crack down on all forms of tax evasion, it was of no great surprise to the pensions industry that overseas pension schemes would come under some level of scrutiny.